-Our gathering and compression and fresh water distribution systems are concentrated in the Appalachian Basin, making us vulnerable to risks associated with operating in one major geographic area.
+Our gathering and compression systems are concentrated in the Appalachian Basin, making us vulnerable to risks associated with operating in one major geographic area.

-We rely primarily on revenues generated from gathering and compression and fresh water distribution systems that we own, which are located in the Marcellus and Utica Shales.
-As a result of this concentration, we may be disproportionately exposed to the impact of regional supply and demand factors, delays or interruptions of production from wells in this area caused by governmental regulation, market limitations, water shortages or other drought related conditions or interruption of the processing or transportation of natural gas, NGLs or oil.
+We rely primarily on revenues generated from gathering and compression systems that we own, which are located in the Marcellus and Utica Shales.
+As a result of this concentration, we may be disproportionately exposed to the impact of regional supply and demand factors, delays or interruptions of production from wells in this area caused by governmental regulation, market limitations or interruption of the processing or transportation of natural gas, NGLs or oil.